 The BA in Humanities is an interdisciplinary degree program that provides excellent preparation for 21st century careers.
 Students choose from three major tracks and complete coursework in three or more humanities departments or programs.

 Peace & Conflict Studies

 The PCS minor is designed for students interested in careers in humanitarian aid, international relations, diplomacy, law and mediation.

 The Western Civilization sequence (HWC 204 Western Civilization I, HWC 205 Western Civilization II, and HWC 206 Contemporary Western Civilization) is an interdisciplinary program centered on influential writings from ancient times to the present.
-It is a general education requirement for all B.A. and B.G.S. students and most B.S. students in the college, and for all Architecture, Journalism and Social Welfare students admitted prior to Fall 2013.
+Western Civilization I and II are a general education requirement for all B.A. and B.G.S. students and most B.S. students in the College and for all Architecture, Journalism and Social Welfare students admitted prior to Fall 2013.
 All three courses are part of the KU Core for students entering in Fall 2013.

 What is the faculty like?

 HWC faculty represent a variety of humanities fields, among them Comparative Literature, English Literature, French Literature, History, Philosophy, and Religious Studies.
 They include senior, mid-career, and younger scholars and teachers, all holding the Ph.D. degree, with a wide range of teaching experience.
 Six have won major KU teaching awards including the H. Bernard Fink Award, the W. T. Kemper Fellowship, the Mortar Board Outstanding Educator Award, the Outstanding Woman Educator Award, and the Award for Leadership in International Education.
 Read more...